The Keychain Problem: On Minimizing the Opportunity Cost of Uncertainty: Keychain Problems with Probabilistic Chain Orders

-The goal of the locksmith is to play a policy $\pi$ that maximizes her expected reward:

-where the expectation is with respect to the randomness of the environment $p$ and the possible randomness of the locksmith's policy $\pi$.
+The locksmith looks for a policy $\pi$ that maximizes her expected reward, which is $ r(\pi) = \E_{p,\pi}\left[ \sum_{t=1}^{m(s)} \1{k_t = k^*} \right] $ where the expectation is with respect to the randomness of the environment $p$ and the possible randomness of the locksmith's policy $\pi$.
 We consider algorithms that run in time polynomial in the number of keys $n$, the maximum keychain sequence length $m$, and the number of scenarios $|\calS|$.